Marre-86/test-reka/README.md

 ## About

 This project is a test assignment.
+The resulting web app is deployed [here](https://test-reka-production.up.railway.app/).